Adobe Express vs Canva (2023) — Which is Better?

 Adobe Express’ video editor

-But there are quite a few drawbacks to the Adobe Express approach to creating videos.
+But there are still a few serious drawbacks to the Adobe Express approach to creating videos.

-What’s hardest to understand about the video editing experience in Adobe Express is the fact that the platform’s ‘quick action’ tools let you carry out a host of useful video editing manoeuvres — you can reverse your video, change its speed, crop the aspect ratio etc. — but most of these controls are not available within the main video editor.
+Another thing that’s hard to understand about video editing in Adobe Express is the fact that the platform’s ‘quick action’ tools let you carry out a host of useful video editing manoeuvres — you can reverse your video, change its speed, crop the aspect ratio etc. — but most of these controls are not available within the main video editor.

-While an Adobe Express premium account does give you access to the Adobe Rush video editing software as part of your subscription, it would be better if the integrated video editor within the main app could do more than is currently possible.
+While a paid Adobe Express account does give you access to the Adobe Rush video editing software as part of your subscription, it would be better if the integrated video editor within the main app could do more than is currently possible.

 Video transition options in Canva.